stackforge/pecan/docs/0.0.1/source/configuration.rst

 No Configuration
 ----------------
 What happens when no configuration is passed?
 Or if you are missing some values?
-Pecan fills in anything that you might have left behind.
-This includes either **app** or **server** completely and even if you left out specifics about them, like the port number the server should be running on.
+Pecan fills in anything that you might have left behind, like specific values or
+even if you leave them out completely.
+This includes **app** and **server** but will not, however, include any custom configurations.

 Defaults
 --------